shaps987/RoboArm/readme_needs_to_be_updated.md

 ## Overview
 This project involves building a versatile and remotely controlled robotic arm, leveraging the power and flexibility of Raspberry Pi microcontrollers.
 The robotic arm is designed for precise movement and versatility, controlled remotely via a custom-built controller featuring multiple joysticks.
 The remote communicates with the robotic arm over Bluetooth Low Energy (BLE) for real-time command execution.

-The **remote control** is powered by a Raspberry Pi Pico WH and includes an analog-to-digital converter to process joystick inputs.
+The **remote control** is powered by a NRF52840 Sense and includes an analog-to-digital converter to process joystick inputs.
 These joysticks allow intuitive control of the robotic arm's movements, including its base, joints, and claw.

-The **robotic arm** itself is powered by a Raspberry Pi Zero WH, which coordinates the movements of servos and motors to execute commands received from the remote.
+The **robotic arm** itself is powered by a Raspberry Pi Pico WH, which coordinates the movements of servos and motors to execute commands received from the remote.
 With **inverse kinematics**, the robotic arm achieves smooth and accurate movement for tasks requiring precision.
 The arm is mounted on a mecanum wheel chassis, enabling it to move in all directions and navigate complex environments.

 ---

 ## Components

 ### Remote Control
-- **Raspberry Pi Pico WH**: Used as the main controller for the remote.
+- **NRF52840**: Used as the main controller for the remote.
 - **Analog to Digital Converter (Adafruit ADS7830)**: Converts the analog signals from the joysticks to digital signals.
 - **4 Joysticks**: Used to control the movement of the robotic arm.

 ### Robotic Arm
-- **Raspberry Pi Zero WH**: Used as the main controller for the robotic arm.
+- **Raspberry Pi Pico WH**: Used as the main controller for the robotic arm.
 - **4 Servos (MG996R)**:
   - 3 for the joints of the arm.
   - 1 for the claw's grippers.